mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 * `block.on.buffer.full=true` property in the producer configuration

 With the above setup your configuration should be resistant to single broker failure, and Kafka consumers will survive new leader election.

+You could also take look at `replica.lag.max.messages` and `replica.lag.time.max.ms` properties for tuning when the follower is removed from ISR by the leader.
+But this is out of this blog post scope.

-## How to extend Spark API?
+## How to expand Spark API?

 After this not so short introduction, we are ready to disassembly [integration library](https://github.com/mkuthan/example-spark-kafka) for Spark Streaming and Apache Kafka.